 As I push the door open for him, he kind of bumps right into me, looks right at me and then just walks to his seat.
 I literally can’t believe he didn’t notice this monstrosity welded to my chest.

 Of all the sights, sounds and smells that whirled together in the shooting at Cole Hall on Feb.
-14, 2008, it’s the unremarkable sound of a spent 12-gauge casing bouncing off of a carpeted floor that remains with Peterson to this day.
+14, 2008, it’s the unremarkable noise of a spent 12-gauge casing bouncing off of a carpeted floor that remains with Peterson to this day.

 “It’s amazing what subtle little senses stick with me,” Peterson said.
 “It’s actually the one sound that I hear the most vividly in my mind.”